Amsterdam/signals/docs/adr/0005-generate_openapi_spec_using_drf-spectacular.md

 endpoints and provide a clear understanding of the available resources, operations, and data models.
 Previously, we manually maintained the OAS documentation, which proved to be time-consuming, error-prone, and difficult to keep in sync with the API.
-Al so when deadlines are approaching, it is easy to skip the manual documentation updates, which can result in inconsistencies.
+Also, when deadlines are approaching, it is easy to skip the manual documentation updates, which can result in inconsistencies.

 ## Decision